-I worked for Brittany Ferries for 12 years, joining as a Check-in Agent for passengers and freight, moving my way up to Assistant Duty Operations Manager.
-I have since worked at Portsmouth Internatioal Port for almost 3 and a half years and I provide cover across most of the operational roles in the port (Port Control, Traffic Supervisor, Security Supervisor, Berthing Master, Freight Gates) when post holders are away on leave or off sick.
+I worked for Brittany Ferries for 12 years, joining as a Check-in Agent for passengers and freight, before moving my way up to Assistant Duty Operations Manager.
+I joined Portsmouth International Port almost 3 and a half years ago providing cover across most of the operational roles in the port (Port Control, Traffic Supervisor, Security Supervisor, Berthing Master, Freight Gates) when post holders are away on leave or off sick.